jawerty/backlog/README.md

 }
 ```

-As you see above, the encoded key has a value of the encoded text of the source file you backed up.
+As you see above, there is a new index called '2' with a new key.
+The encoded key has a value of the encoded text of the source file you backed up.

 ### Retrieving your backups
 The encoded key is a compressed version of your code.
 In order to retrieve this code in a new file, you must run this line in your code. **If your backed up code was the 2nd index in the log file, as seen above, then retrieving the code would look like this.**
 ```
 backlog.retrieve(2, 'back.log');
 ```